Skip to main content

 Globstars extend wildcards to an infinitely deep level.

-They can be used when you have an unknown level of nested fields, and want to validate/sanitize all them the same way.
+They can be used when you have an unknown level of nested fields, and want to validate/sanitize all of them the same way.

 For example, imagine that your endpoint handles the update of a company's organizational chart.